Field & Honickman Galleries (154–157)

 Benson’s work is represented in many collections including the Eakins Press Foundation, the Museum of Modern Art, the Philadelphia Museum of Art, and Yale University Art Gallery.

-Richard Benson: The World Is Smarter Than You Are has been made possible by the Lois G. and Julian A. Brodsky Installation and Exhibition Fund, Mr. and Mrs. S. Matthews V. Hamilton, Jr. and Mr. and Mrs. Daniel M. Benson, Robert and Julie Jensen Bryan, Lois G. and Julian A. Brodsky, Marsha W. Rothman, and other generous donors.
+Richard Benson: The World Is Smarter Than You Are was made possible thanks to the promised gift from William M. and Elizabeth Kahane of a collection of 180 works by Richard Benson.
+The exhibition was supported by the Lois G. and Julian A. Brodsky Installation and Exhibition Fund, Mr. and Mrs. S. Matthews V. Hamilton, Jr. and Mr. and Mrs. Daniel M. Benson, Robert and Julie Jensen Bryan, Lois G. and Julian A. Brodsky, Marsha W. Rothman, and other generous donors.

 Support for the accompanying publication was provided by Lynne and Harold Honickman, Phillip and Edith Leonian Foundation, Barbara M. Benson, Randi and Bob Fisher, Furthermore: a program of the J. M. Kaplan Fund, William M. and Elizabeth Kahane, and an anonymous donor.